ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

 Who cares about cross-compilation?

-  - Obsidian Systems is very invested in Haskell on mobile devices.
+  - Obsidian Systems is very invested in Haskell in web browsers and on mobile devices

   - IOG (formerly IOHK) have been cross-compiling from Linux to Windows, as Linux provides a better CI experience.